malmiDEV/malmiOS/README.md

 # malmiOS
-malmiOS is simple operating system run on 16bit real mode
+malmiOS is simple 16bit assembly operating system

+**CURRENTLY I AM REWRITING MALMI OS TO 32BIT PM WITH SOME NEW FEATURES**

 - Build on Linux